frictionlessdata/schema-collaboration/documentation/User.md

 ## Create the first datapackage
 The first time that a data manager logs into the system there will be no data packages.
 The data manager needs to create a new data package and complete the basic information.

-Select the button "Create a Datapackage" in order to create one:
+Select the button "Create datapackage" in order to create one:

 | ![list_of_datapackages_empty](images/list_of_packages_empty.png) |
 |---|